 Definitely one of our favorite places to generate leads!

 A good chunk of our business comes from folks who search phrases like “real estate investor websites” online… then discover InvestorCarrot.
 They check us out, learn that we’ve got an awesome reputation… then start learning from us, launch a website, follow our training… and then get great results.

 Lots of our members are beating their competitors on the top Google keywords in their markets using our sites.
 It’s super cool to see.

 Our sites are written around some of the most frequently-searched keywords that generate >80% of the leads in most markets.
-We teach content marketing to real estate investors — so not only do you learn the top keywords we use for our sites, our training’s teach you how to generate leads from Google.
+We teach content marketing to real estate investors — so not only do you learn the top real estate investor keywords we use for our sites, our training teaches you how to generate leads from Google.

 While Google gets about 66% of the traffic, they seem to get about 99% of the attention.

 That leaves almost a third of the traffic out there without much competition.
 PPC costs are usually way lower on off-brand networks (although the conversion rates are often lower too, it still often ends up being cheaper than Google).